lg17057/scholarship/README.md

 #### This project may use the following programs / languages

--Written using VSCode
+- Written using VSCode
--Utilising website hosting service
+- Utilising website hosting service
--Form of SQL
+- Form of SQL
--HTML
+- HTML
--Javascript
+- Javascript
--CSS
+- CSS
--PHP
+- PHP
--jQuery
+- jQuery
--Python
+- Python
 Further in development of this project may refine or change the languages used to craft this outcome

 ## Please find important links below